-- Let users know you have the right to cancel their account for any reason.
+- Let users know you can cancel their account for any reason.

 - Information on Payment

-- You may also need other consents from users to purchase your products through the app
+- You may also need other consent from users to purchase your products through the app

 Once you have found a suitable template, redrafted it so it is tailored to your business, or asked a legal practitioner to draft a document for you.
 All you need to do is create a new page on your website or implement a section in the footer of your site.

 Here's an example from the website Terms of Service of a popular e-commerce fashion shop, Fashionnova.com: